jmjmfasdf/jmjmfasdf.github.io/_posts/2025-03-12-Ten simple rules for the computational modeling of behavioral data_2.md

 <figure class='align-center'>
     <img src = "/images/2025-03-12-Ten simple rules for the computational modeling of behavioral data/figure4.jpg" alt="">
     <figcaption>figure 4.
 Confusion matrices in the bandit task showing the effect of prior parameter distributions on model recovery.
-Numbers denote the probability that data generated with model X are best fit by model Y, thus the confusion matrix represents $$ p(\text{fit model} | \text{simulated model}) $$.</figcaption>
+Numbers denote the probability that data generated with model X are best fit by model Y, thus the confusion matrix represents $$ p(\text{fit model} \mid \text{simulated model}) $$</figcaption>
 </figure>

 ## 3. 역행렬(Inversion Matrix) 분석